donnfelker/example-rails-challenge/README.md

 ## Once Complete
 1. Commit and Push your code to your new repository
-2. Send us a pull request, we will review your code and get back to you
+2. Send a link to the repo, we will review your code and get back to you